recruz79/simple-loan-application/README.md

 # simple-loan-application

-This is a simple Loan application which process Loans based on an JSON Request model as shown below:
+This is a simple Loan application which process loans based on an JSON model as shown below:

     {
         "firstName" : "Pedro",